Go Boston Cards: Boston's Biggest Discount Bargain

 Once you buy the Go Boston card, you pay no admission fees.

 How much will you save?
 The company behind the card calculates 55%, compared with paying full-price admissions.

-What's really great, though, is that when you're here in Boston and want to go to, say, the New England Aquarium ($27 adult admission without the card) or the Hop On/Hop Off Trolley ($42 without the card), you never have to reach for your wallet - you just show your card, go to the head of the line, and walk right in.
+In addition to big savings, the Go Boston card also gives you convenience.
+Once you're here in Boston and want to go to, say, the New England Aquarium ($27 adult admission without the card), a Whale Watch Cruise ($53 adult ticket) or the Boston Duck Tour ($43 without the card), you never have to reach for your wallet - you just show your card, go to the head of the line, and walk right in.
 Now that feeling is priceless!

 What If You Have Time for Only a Couple of Attractions?